Loch Ness: Gallery

-Modern History
+Modern history

 Wellington ditching and rediscovery

 On New Year's Eve 1939, a Royal Air Force Vickers Wellington Bomber (serial no. N2980) with 20 Operational Training Unit based at RAF Lossiemouth, was forced to ditch on Loch Ness after running into engine trouble.
 Initially, the pilot, Squadron Leader David Marwood-Elton, ordered the crew to bail out, before quickly cancelling the order upon spotting Loch Ness; this second order came too late for the rear gunner, Sergeant J.S.
 Fensome, aged 20, who bailed out before hearing it, and fell to his death after his parachute was destroyed after getting caught by the plane when he pulled the ripcord prematurely.
 The remaining seven crew survived the ditching.
 Fensome is buried at the Holy Trinity Churchyard in Biscot, Bedfordshire.
 The crash is memorialised on a plaque in a layby along the A82.

 In 1976, the aircraft was inadvertently rediscovered by two Americans, Martin Klein and Charles Finkelstein, who were using a Klein side scan sonar whilst looking for the Loch Ness Monster.
 The pair initially thought that the aircraft was a PBY Catalina 'Flying Boat', before finding its true identity with a further scan in 1980, which revealed it had been further damaged after a fishing trawler had caught its net on the front gun turret.
 On 21 September 1985, the bomber saw sunlight again as it was raised out of the water at the Bona Lighthouse.
 As of 2025, the aircraft is currently on display at the Brooklands Museum in Weybridge, Surrey, just down the road from the factory where the aircraft rolled off the assembly line.

 Records and attempts

 John Cobb died in an attempt at the water speed record in his boat Crusader in 1952.
 His accident was recorded by the BBC reporters on site at the time.
 Nearby, there is a memorial to him erected by the people of Glenurquhart.

 On 31 August 1974, David Scott Munro, of Ross-shire Caberfeidh Water Ski Club, became the first person in the world to water ski (mono ski) the length of Loch Ness.
 From Lochend to Fort Augustus and back, he covered the 48 miles in 77 minutes at an average speed of 37 mph.

 In July 1966, Brenda Sherratt became the first person to swim the length of the loch: it took her 31 hours and 27 minutes.

 On 23 September 2022, swimmer Ross Edgley attempted the world's longest open water non-stop swim in Loch Ness.

 After 52 hours and 39 minutes he was forced to end his swim early due to the onset of cellulitis and hypothermia and was taken to hospital.
 The swim was done in support of Parley for the Oceans.

+On 5 May 2026, Ewan McConachie gained the Guinness World Record for water skiing the length of Loch Ness from Fort Augustus to Loch End beach in 32 minutes and 15 seconds.
+Ewan is the son of William McConachie who drove the boat for David Munro's water ski run in 1974.